KristianKrattiger/PriceRiot/cxx/docs/ARCHITECTURE.md

 - **sim.cpp**: SFML visualiser.
 Creates a `Simulator`, drives it with `step(dt)` each frame, and renders using `getAgents()`, `getStore()`, `getLayout()`.
 All simulation logic lives in `Simulator`.
 - **transaction.cpp/h**: Transaction and line-item generation, CSV export.
 - **navmesh_visualizer.cpp/h**: SFML drawing of navmesh polygons, agent paths, and debug overlays.
+- **metrics/heatmap helpers (within simulator/environment)**: Aggregate per-edge and per-cell visit counts, queue length histories, and other metrics that are exposed via the C++ API and surfaced in Python analytics.

 ### bindings/

 - **priceriot_bindings.cpp**: pybind11 Python extension module `simulation`.
 Exposes `Simulator`, `Transaction`, `Customer`, `LineItem`, `TripPurpose` for headless runs and analytics.
 Built with the same C++ core as the simulator executable (no SFML).

+On top of this extension:

+- `python/analytics/core.py` wraps the raw C++ API with higher-level helpers that return pandas DataFrames (transactions, customers, heatmaps, queue metrics).
+- `python/run_analysis.py` provides a CLI to run headless simulations and export CSVs into `data/processed/`.
+- `python/main.py` exposes a FastAPI service (`POST /sim/run`) that runs bounded-duration simulations per request.
+- `python/dashboard/app.py` implements a Streamlit dashboard for interactive simulation and POS analytics.

 ### agents/